solvexia/solvexia-python-sdk/README.md

 ### Importing OAuth Function and Generating an Access Token
 SolveXia uses OAuth2.0 as a secure method to generate access tokens for clients so that they can access and use SolveXia's API calls.
 Therefore, before we can use any of the functions within the SDK, we must first obtain our access token using our client_id and client_secret.
-Using the JSON file we created earlier, we can import the api.py as follows to access the solvexia_client class which contains the access token generation function.
+Using the JSON file we created earlier, we can import the api.py file as follows to access the solvexia_client class which contains the access token generation function.

 ```python